Sugar Feather Farm

 Why Heritage Breeds?

 Heritage breeds are critical to our ever rapidly growing industrial world.
 When we think of mass production animals they are industrial hybrids with low disease resistance and immunity plus rapid production which is not feasible in the long run.
+We can see this in our world today.
 When we think of heritage it reminds us of the past when farms were smaller more diverse and life was slower.
 These breeds from the past were molded and tailored to fit the specific local environment, type of farming and purpose, carefully selected over hundreds of animal generations and perfected.

-Compared to industrial breeds, heritage breeds have stronger immune systems, more disease resistant and are more capable of free-ranging and foraging much of their own diet.
+Compared to industrial breeds, heritage breeds have stronger immune systems, are naturally more disease resistant and are more capable of free-ranging and foraging.
 They can reliably produce superior quality of meat and eggs without chemicals.
 For example, our chickens typically eat about 1/8 of a pound of feed daily, of their total daily need of about 1/3 of a pound of food.
 They are explorers!